microsoft/CoseSignTool/CoseHandler.md

 You may also want to specify:
 * Detached or embedded: By default, CoseSignTool creates a detached signature, which contains a hash of the original payoad.
 Setting ***embedSign=true*** creates an embedded signature, meaning that the signature file includes an encrypted copy of the payload.
 Note that embedded signatures are only supported for payload of less than 2gb.
 * A file handle to write the signature to.
-Or you can leave this value as *null* and run File.WriteAllBytes on the return value and accomplish the same thing.
+Or you can leave this value as *null* and run File.WriteAllBytes on the return value to accomplish the same thing.
 * What certificate store to use.
 If you passed in a thumbprint instead of an X509Certificate, you can either specify a StoreName and StoreLocation or use the default values of My/CurrentUser.
-    Pro tip: Certificate store operations run faster if you use a custom store that has only the certificates you will sign with.
+>Pro tip: Certificate store operations run faster if you use a custom store that has only the certificates you will sign with.
 You can create a custom store by creating a new X509Store object with your custom StoreName and then adding a certificate to it.
 * A SigningKeyProvider object.
 This is a wrapper class that you can use instead of passing in an X509Certificate2 object directly.
 It allows you to specify a custom certificate chain builder and/or pass in a set of optional root certificates to be stores in the UprotectedHeaders area of the COSE signature structure.
 See [the Advanced Scenarios guide](Advanced.md) for details on why you might want to do this.